-NIDWAN recognizes that some marginalized groups, such as young indigenous women with disabilities, face disadvantages that overlap and intensify each other.
+NIDWAN recognizes that some marginalized groups, such as young indigenous women with disabilities, face disadvantages that overlap and intensify each other due to their multiple identities.
 These intersectional discriminations are due to their racial, caste, ethnic and gender identity, age, disability, geographical situation and poverty.
 Multiple discriminations increase vulnerability and widen the gap with the rest of the society.

-NIDWAN works to bring awareness about these issues in an integrated manner in coordination and collaboration with all right holders, Governmental Institutions and development partners at national, regional and at international level.
+NIDWAN works to bring awareness about these marginalized issues in an integrated manner in coordination and collaboration with all right holders, governmental institutions, academia, and development partners at national, regional and at international level.

 NIDWAN take actions to dismantle barriers, and focus on the need of education, empowerment, development delivery and research, adapted infrastructures and a more equitable society to progress towards sustainable development.

-NIDWAN stands for respecting the diversity within all of us and for building together a better and more inclusive World
+NIDWAN recognizes the multiple layers of identities and its impacts on the most marginalized groups and stands for respecting the diversity within all of us for building together a better and more inclusive world.

 Copyright © 2019 NIDWAN.
 All Rights Reserved.